oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 In the cloud, secrets management has become much more difficult.
 Vault is a secrets management and data protection tool from HashiCorp that provides secure storage, dynamic secret generation, data encryption, and secret revocation.

 Vault encrypts the secrets prior to writing them to persistent storage.
 The encryption key is also stored in Vault, but encrypted with a _master key_ not stored anywhere.
-The master key is split into shards using _Shamir's Secret Sharing algorithm_, and distributed among a number of operators.
+The master key is split into shards using [Shamir's Secret Sharing algorithm](https://www.vaultproject.io/docs/concepts/seal#shamir-seals), and distributed among a number of operators.
 The Vault unseal process allows you to reconstruct the master key by adding shards one at a time in any order until enough shards are present, then Vault becomes operative.
 Operations on secrets can be audited by enabling audit devices, which will send audit logs to a file, syslog or socket.

 As Spring Cloud Config Server supports Vault as a configuration backend, the next step is to better protect the application secrets by storing them in Vault.